Kearney Nebraska High Volume Pepperidge Farm Route for Sale

 WHAT ARE THE DAILY RESPONSIBILITIES OF THE ROUTE OWNER?

-The route owner is responsible for servicing their customer base and ensuring that vending product is well stocked and maintained for the consumer.
-Route owners will order, deliver and service the vending machines accordingly.
+The route owner is responsible for servicing their customer base and ensuring that product is well stocked and maintained for the consumer.
+Route owners will order, deliver and stock product accordingly.
 There is flexibility in the days and hours as long as the customers are being serviced properly.
+The current owner works approximately 16 hours per week.
+A few additional hours may be necessary for administrative work and purchasing product.

 GROSS EARNINGS/COMMISSIONS